Satyendra Prasanna Sinha, 1st Baron Sinha: Career

 After returning to India in 1886, Sinha established a successful legal practice in Calcutta.
 In 1903, Sinha became Standing Counsel to the Government of India overriding the claims of an English Barrister.
 He was the first Indian to be appointed as Advocate-General of Bengal in 1905, a post that was confirmed in 1908.
 His legal practice in 1908 was so lucrative that accepting government's invitation meant a cut in his annual income of £10,000.
 Sinha's first inclination was to turn down the viceroy's invitation, but Jinnah and Gokhale convinced him to accept the job.
 He also became the first Indian to enter the Viceroy's Executive Council in 1909.
 He was knighted in the New Year Honours on 1 January 1915.
 Sinha was elected President of the Indian National Congress in 1915 at the Bombay session of Congress.

+In 1916, Sinha was named to the select committee instituted to superintend the general revision of the Indian criminal code, along with High Court Justices Sir C. V. Kumaraswami Sastri and Piggott and Central Provinces Commissioner Sir James Walker; Sir George Lowndes was chairman, while Vesey Dawson was deputed as Secretary.
+The committee met at Simla from September, concluding its initial work in December.
+The first World War slowed promulgation of the amended code as drafted by the committee; it was ultimately enacted in 1921.

 In 1917, Sinha returned to England to work as an Assistant for Secretary of State, Edwin Samuel Montagu.
 Later, he also worked as a member of the Imperial War Cabinet and Conference along with the Maharaja of Bikaner, Ganga Singh following the outbreak of the First World War, and represented India in Europe's Peace Conference in 1919.
 In the same year, he was made Parliamentary Under-Secretary of State for India and also raised to the peerage as Baron Sinha of Raipur in the Presidency of Bengal.
 He became the first Indian member of the British House of Lords, taking his seat in February 1919.
 He was instrumental in passing of Government of India Act, 1919 through the House of Lords.

 He returned to India in 1920 and was appointed as the first governor of the Province of Bihar and Orissa.
 His term as Governor did not last long and he served on this position for 11 months on grounds of bad health.
 In 1926, Sinha went back to England and joined the Judicial Committee of the Privy Council in London but bad health forced him to return to India.